kyma-project/control-plane/docs/provisioner/01-01-provisioner-overview.md

 Note that the operations of provisioning and deprovisioning are asynchronous.
 The operation of provisioning returns the Runtime Operation Status containing the Runtime ID and the operation ID.
 The operation of deprovisioning returns the operation ID.
 You can use the operation ID to [check the Runtime Operation Status](#tutorials-check-runtime-operation-status) and the Runtime ID to [check the Runtime Status](#tutorials-check-runtime-status).

+Runtime Provisioner also provides extensions that let you leverage Gardener [DNS](https://github.com/gardener/external-dns-management) and [certificate management](https://github.com/gardener/cert-management).
+See the respective documentation for more details.

-The Runtime Provisioner exposes an API to manage cluster provisioning, installation, and deprovisioning.
+Runtime Provisioner exposes an API to manage cluster provisioning, installation, and deprovisioning.

 Find the specification of the API [here](https://github.com/kyma-project/control-plane/blob/main/components/provisioner/pkg/gqlschema/schema.graphql).